stefan-jung/stefan-jung.org/src/pages/plugin-terminology.md

 Features
 ========

 *   Create and change terms easily using specialized DITA topics.
-The new DITA `<termentry>` topic represents a single term.
-Terms are linked together to a terminology database using the `<termmap>` map.
+The new DITA `<termentry>` topic represents a single terminology concept.
+Terminology concepts are linked together to a terminology database using the new DITA `<termmap>` map.
-*   Author terms easily using an <oXygen/> XML framework with author mode stylesheets, that simplify the editing of `<termentry>` and `<termmap>` topics.
+*   Author terminology concepts easily using an <oXygen/> XML framework, which is providing author mode stylesheets, which simplify the editing of `<termentry>` and `<termmap>` topics and maps.

 Termbrowser
 -----------

-Termbrowser are designed to browse through your terminology database.
+The termbrowser is designed to browse through your terminology database.

-*   [Termbrowser Classic](/wiki/spaces/DOC/pages/40009112/Termbrowser+Classic) — The DITA Termbrowser Classic (format: `termbrowser-classic`) is a frame-based website for browsing through your terminology database.

-*   [Termbrowser HTML5](/wiki/spaces/DOC/pages/40009067/Termbrowser+HTML5) — The DITA Termbrowser HTML5 is based on the plugin **org.dita.html5**, that is shipped with the DITA-OT.
-Use this termbrowser, if you don't want to rely on the proprietary **com.oxygenxml.webhelp** termbrowser.
-This is, for example, recommended, if you plan to build your termbrowser in a Continuous Deployment Pipeline.
-The **com.oxygenxml.webhelp** transformation scenario requires an expensive server license to do that.

-*   [Termbrowser Responsive](/wiki/spaces/DOC/pages/40008984/Termbrowser+Responsive) — The DITA Termbrowser Responsive (format: `termbrowser-reponsive`) is a reponsive website for browsing through your terminology database.

 Termchecker
 -----------

-Termchecker are designed to search for not recommended terms in various data formats.
+The termchecker is designed to search for not recommended terms in various data formats.

 *   [Termchecker XLIFF](/wiki/spaces/DOC/pages/40008144/Termchecker+XLIFF) — This page explains how to use the termchecker for XLIFF.
 The Termchecker XLIFF (as the [Termchecker DITA](/wiki/spaces/DOC/pages/40008098/Termchecker+DITA)) is technically a [Schematron](http://www.schematron.com/) file, that searches for not recommended terms and replaces them with preferred synonyms.
 It is recommended [add a new document type association](http://www.oxygenxml.com/doc/versions/19.0/ug-editor/topics/preferences-document-type-association.html) by extending the `XLIFF` framework and [create a new validatation scenario](https://www.oxygenxml.com/doc/versions/18/ug-editor/tasks/create-validation-scenario.html) using the termchecker XLIFF Schematron file.